-Verification of attendance for all online students must be submitted on/before the first day of the 3rd week of the online course.
+Verification of attendance/participation for all online students must be submitted on/before the last day to register for the course or census date.
 In order to be considered as engaged and "attending" an online course, a student must at a minimum: 1) complete a discussion post or 2) submit an assignment to the instructor.
 Accessing the material within the learning management system without completing an assessment is not considered attendance in online courses.
-Faculty are not required to take weekly attendance in online courses.